alemany89/TechnicalTestPlaywrightTypescript/E2EAPITechnicalReport.md

 ### ✅ `User` API scenarios – **Negative testing**

-- Focused on validating error handling and edge cases.
+- Focused on validating edge cases.
 - Examples include attempting to get or create users with missing or invalid data.
 - Ensures the API responds correctly to bad input.